posilash/twitter_bot/README.md

 This project uses the twitter api to interact with twitter and the python gspread module to interact with google sheets.

 Requirement:
-  - Twitter api access and credentions
+  - Twitter api access and credentials
   - Gspread python module
   - Google cloud project api and credentials